mosqueiro/lightning/doc/lightning-txsend.7.md

 On success, an object with attributes *tx* and *txid* will be returned.

-*tx* represents the fully signed raw bitcoin transaction, and *txid* is the same as the *txid* argument.
+*tx* represents the fully signed raw zcore transaction, and *txid* is the same as the *txid* argument.

-On failure, an error is reported (from bitcoind), and the inputs from the transaction are unreserved.
+On failure, an error is reported (from zcored), and the inputs from the transaction are unreserved.

 The following error codes may occur: